Dale Steyn

-Steyn dominated the number one spot in the ICC Test rankings during the peak of his career, for a record 263 weeks between 2008 and 2014.
+Steyn dominated the number one spot in the ICC Test rankings at the peak of his career, for a record 263 weeks between 2008 and 2014.
 Sri Lankan Muttiah Muralitharan sits next on the list with 214 weeks.
-In terms of days, Steyn has spent 2,356 days at the top as of 6 October 2016.
-In October 2012, former South African test cricketer Allan Donald called the South African pace attack, which Steyn was part of, alongside Vernon Philander and Morne Morkel, the best South Africa has ever produced.
-In December 2018, during the first Test against Pakistan, Steyn became the leading wicket taker for South Africa in Test cricket, previously held by all-rounder and former-captain Shaun Pollock.
+In terms of days, Steyn had spent 2,356 days at the top as of 6 October 2016.
+In October 2012, former South African test cricketer Allan Donald called the South African pace attack, which Steyn was part of, alongside Vernon Philander and Morne Morkel, the best South Africa had ever produced.
+In December 2018, during the first Test against Pakistan, Steyn became the leading wicket taker for South Africa in Test cricket, a distinction previously held by all-rounder and former-captain Shaun Pollock.

 On 5 August 2019, Steyn announced his retirement from Test cricket, to focus on limited-overs cricket.
 Steyn announced his retirement from all forms of cricket on 31 August 2021.

 Early life and domestic career

 Steyn was born in 1983 in the small town of Phalaborwa, on the border of the Kruger National Park in South Africa.
 His family is from Zimbabwe.

 Steyn made his first-class debut for Northerns (subsequently merged with Easterns to form the Titans) on 17 October 2003.
-He only played two first-class games and made little impact in his first season, but a series of strong performances in the initial part of the 2004/2005 season saw him called up to the Test squad to play England.
+He only played two first-class games and made little impact in his first season, but a series of strong performances in the initial part of the 2004/05 season saw him called up to the Test squad to play England.
 He went back to playing for the Titans after failing to impress in his first three Tests.
+However his late outswinging delivery to castle Michael Vaughan in the 4th innings of his first test at Gqeberha, Port Elizabeth is considered as one of the balls of the century.

 Steyn went to England in 2005 to play for Essex, appearing in seven matches between May and June.
 He failed to make a big impact in his initial outing in County Championship cricket, taking 14 wickets at 59.85.
 Following his work at Essex with world expert bowling coach Ian Pont Steyn returned to domestic cricket in South Africa, where he bowled excellently for the Titans through the 2005/2006 season which earned him a recall to the Test squad to face New Zealand.

-Steyn seized the opportunity to cement his place in the South Africa Test team, and as a result of becoming a regular selection for the national team, he has subsequently played little domestic cricket in South Africa from then onwards, appearing for the Titans in just three SuperSport Series matches.
+As a result of becoming a regular selection for the national team, Steyn subsequently played little domestic cricket in South Africa from then onwards, appearing for the Titans in just five SuperSport Series matches after the end of the 2005/06 season.

 He had a second stint in England, playing for Warwickshire in the first half of the 2007 English season.
 This time around he had more success, claiming 23 County Championship wickets in seven matches at an average of 25.86.
 He also played well in the Friends Provident Trophy, a 50-over tournament, finishing as the leading wicket-taker for Warwickshire.
 He has since become a regular in the South African One Day International team.